$15 Flat Rate Shipping On All Orders

 Next, remove the impeller from the pump.

 The impeller is a magnet with a disk or blades on the top of it that spins to move the water in the pond.
 Every pump is different so consult your manual to remove it correctly.
 Once the impeller is removed, wash off any accumulated sludge and clean out the impeller chamber itself.
+For replacement parts and new filter sponges check out our replacement parts here.

 Step 4: Clean the Filter and Replace the Ultraviolet Clarifier bulb